 I love this hike.
 We’ve hiked it in winter and fall before, but this was the first time we’ve hiked it in the spring.
 Sunday afternoon was the kind of day that is custom made for hiking.
 It was dry, sunny, breezy and in the low 70’s.
 The trail was lined with brilliant, pink rhododendrons.
 All the trees were covered with new, spring green leaves and/or blossoms.
 Butterflies were fluttering all around the trail, taking pauses on the blooming trees and wildflowers.
 It was, in a word, idyllic.
-I had been up and on the go since 4:15 that morning, but the day was so perfect I hardly felt tired at all.

 When we got to the summit, we had the observation tower all to ourselves.
 We watched birds in the treetops, spotted lizards climbing around on the rocks and took in a fantastic view of the Shenandoah River and the Page Valley.
 It was one of the least hazy days we’ve had in a while, so we could clearly see Shenandoah National Park from this summit.
 Lots of vultures were soaring overhead, and even though they’re kind of creepy, they were casting cool bird-shaped shadows onto the mountain top.
 I always like it when they do that.

 Sunday was the only time we’ve hiked Kennedy Peak in the afternoon.
 Adam and I tend to be morning hikers — it helps us avoid the crowds.
 But, the light is definitely prettier in the afternoon on Kennedy Peak.
 If you hike it in the morning, the sun shines right in your face at the summit.
 That makes it hard to appreciate the great view, and makes it nearly impossible to get any decent photos.